MarinaNikon/7_Assignment_Time_Series/README.md

 ## Business Context
 The dataset contains monthly sales figures (in million USD) for three business units from **February 2015 to January 2018**.
-Accurate sales forecasting helps the firm improve demand planning, inventory management, and strategic decision-making.
+The analysis helps understand sales patterns and supports short-term forecasting, improve demand planning, inventory management, and strategic decision-making.

 ## Objectives
-1. Import and explore monthly sales data
+1. Analyze monthly sales trends for three business units
 2. Convert sales data into time series objects
 3. Check stationarity using graphical and statistical methods
 4. Identify the best ARIMA model for each business unit